2 FlexiBowl® and 2 Cameras#

 Wiring#

-The wiring diagram is identical for both variants: all field devices (FlexiBowl®, cameras, robots) connect to the Switch, and the Switch connects to the VisionController through a single Ethernet port.
-The difference between Variant A and Variant B concerns only the number of robots connected to the Switch.
+The wiring diagram is identical for both variants: all field devices (FlexiBowl®, cameras, robots) connect to the Switch, and the Switch connects to the VisionController via a single Ethernet port.
+The difference between Variant A and Variant B only concerns the number of robots connected to the Switch.

 Important

 The Switch has 8 Ethernet ports.
-Verify that the total number of devices to be connected does not exceed the available capacity, taking into account all FlexiBowl® units, cameras, and robots present.
+Check that the total number of devices to be connected does not exceed the available capacity, taking into account all FlexiBowl®, cameras and robots present.

 Connection diagram#